MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
 [More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)

-    - **AllowTelemetry =0**: Use this parameter to disable the install option **Help improve Azure Information Protection by sending usage statistics to Microsoft**.
+    - **AllowTelemetry=0**: Use this parameter to disable the install option **Help improve Azure Information Protection by sending usage statistics to Microsoft**.

 3. If you are installing interactively, select the option to install a **demo policy** if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.